pixie-io/docs.px.dev/content/en/02-installing-pixie/04-install-schemes/02-yaml.md

 Create a directory to save Pixie's manifest files and run the following CLI commands to extract them:

 <Alert variant="outlined" severity="info">
-  If your cluster already has Operator Lifecycle Manager (OLM) deployed, install Pixie using the `deployOLM=false` flag.
+  If your cluster already has Operator Lifecycle Manager (OLM) deployed, install Pixie using the `deploy_olm=false` flag.
 </Alert>

 ``` bash